omidk414/Employee-Database/README.md

 1. **Create Tables from CSV Files:**

    - Use the provided SQL schema to create tables for each CSV file.
-   - Ensure to specify data types, primary keys, foreign keys, and any other constraints as needed.
+   - Specify the data types, primary keys, foreign keys, and any other constraints as needed.

 2. **Import Data:**

-   - Import each CSV file into its corresponding SQL table using appropriate SQL commands (`LOAD DATA` or equivalent).
+   - Import each CSV file into its corresponding SQL table using PostgresSQL.

 ## Usage

 ### Data Engineering:
-#### Table Schema Creation
+#### Table Schema Creation Example

 1. **Employees Table Schema:**